-Trees only grew down in the big river valleys, along small streams, or in the tight confines of gullies.
+Trees only grew down in the big river valleys, along small streams, or in the tight confines of gullies, wherever a trickle of water might gather.
 Grass grew everywhere else.
 Big bluestem, little bluestem and buffalo grass blanketed the Upper Missouri Country from the Loess Hills to the Bighorns and beyond.
 Those grasses fed bison, elk, deer, and pronghorn.

 The Upper Missouri Country had been molded for ions by powerful climatic, geological, and hydrological forces.
-Those forces gave the region its mountains and plains, its sluggish rivers, its soil types, and its extremes in weather.
+Those forces gave the region its mountains and plains, its sluggish rivers, and its extremes in weather.

-But nature wasn’t the only thing to give form to the Upper Missouri Country.
+But nature wasn’t the only force to give form to the Upper Missouri Country.
 Humans also shaped the region.
 Specifically, Indians manipulated the land in order to encourage an abundance of wildlife.
-They accomplished this through nomadism, a conservation ethic, a low population density, and most importantly, through the use of fire.
+And they did this through a combination of nomadism, a conservation ethic, and most importantly, through the use of fire.